 Here are 5 of her tips to reduce plastic use!

 2. Bring your own reusable mug.
 Liz loves coffee!
-When she takes a stroll down Main Street with Joel and Margaux, she brings her own reusable mug to eliminate the single-use waste.
-While coffee cups are made of plastic and cardboard, they are not recyclable (in most cases.)
+When she takes a stroll down Main Street with, she brings her own reusable mug to eliminate the single-use waste.
+While coffee cups are made of plastic and cardboard, they are not recyclable (in most cases).
 It takes energy and resources to continually make those single-use cups.
 Why not use your own mug that can be used again and again?
+Your coffee will stay warmer too!

 3. Be aware of takeout containers.
 Do you eat out a lot?
 Most people do with their super busy schedules.
-If you aren’t able to cook at home and bring your own leftovers for lunch, try and select restaurants that have made the switch from plastic to paper to-go containers.
-Bonus points if you can compost that paper container after enjoying your meal.
-Does a restaurant only use Styrofoam?
+If you aren’t able to cook at home and bring your own leftovers for lunch, try and select restaurants that utilize reusable containers or have limited packaging for their to-go food.
 Don’t be afraid to suggest an alternative or ask if they could put the food in your own container.
+If a restaurant is still using Styrofoam in NYS – they shouldn’t be!
+It was banned in January 2022.

 4. Carry a reusable straw and utensils with you for takeout.
 We’ve all been there.
 Life gets busy and you didn’t get to the grocery store.
 Or you’re craving someone’s cooking beside your own.
 Cut down on waste by bringing your own straw and utensils to lunch.
-Keep them in your bag because you never know when you’re going to need them.
+Keep them in your lunch bag, purse, desk, or car because you never know when you’re going to need them.

 5. Be mindful of what your clothes are made of.
 Fast fashion is no longer in style.
 Before you get a new clothing item, look at what it’s made of.
 Many items are made of plastics and when those items go through the washing machine, they leak microplastics into our waterways.
 By purchasing more sustainable materials, like cotton, it benefits the environment.